mzazon/awesome-cloud-projects/aws/real-time-analytics-dashboards-kinesis-quicksight/real-time-analytics-dashboards-kinesis-quicksight.md

    echo "✅ Created Flink application code"
    ```

    The Flink application now contains the complete streaming analytics logic with tumbling windows for one-minute aggregations.
 This implementation ensures consistent, non-overlapping time periods for accurate metrics while providing exactly-once processing guarantees.
-The application is ready for compilation and deployment to process real-time data streams and generate dashboard-ready analytics.
+The application processes streaming data, performs windowing operations, and writes results to S3 for QuickSight dashboard consumption.

 5. **Build and upload Flink application**:

+   Maven builds the Flink application into a deployable JAR file containing all necessary dependencies.
+The build process compiles Java source code, downloads required libraries, and packages everything into a single artifact.
+This approach ensures consistent deployment across different environments and simplifies dependency management for complex streaming applications.

    ```bash
    # Navigate to the application directory for building